-The Society and College of Radiographers has published guidance on examination times at:

-http://www.sor.org/learning/document-library/ultrasound-examination-times-and-appointments-0 In the absence of any local evidence-based determination of examination times or national standards, the SCoR advises that 20 minutes should be the minimum for a general abdominal ultrasound examination.
+The Society and College of Radiographers has published guidance "Ultrasound examination times and appointments".
+In the absence of any local evidence-based determination of examination times or national standards, the SCoR advises that 20 minutes should be the minimum for a general abdominal ultrasound examination.
 The complete document should be read for full context.

 Individual departments can determine examination times taking into account local circumstances.
-A tool to help evaluate these is the former 'NHS Improvement -Examination Times Assessment Tool'.
-This is still available via http://webarchive.nationalarchives.gov.uk/20130221101407/http://www.improvement.nhs.uk Full details of how to access are in Appendix 3 of the SCoR examination times document.
+A tool to help evaluate these is the former "NHS Improvement -Examination Times Assessment Tool".
+Full details of how to access are in Appendix 3 of the SCoR examination times document.

-Many request forms are very non-specific in terms of the patient's symptoms and due allowance may need to be made for this in schedule planning if it is decided to proceed (Ref: sections 2.4, 2.5).
+Many request forms are very non-specific in terms of the patient's symptoms and due allowance may need to be made for this in schedule planning if it is decided to proceed (Ref: section 4.4 and section 4.5).
 For example, it may be necessary to perform both transabdominal and transvaginal scans to fully evaluate the female abdomen and pelvis with ultrasound.

+2.9 The 6 C's, patient identification, communication and consent

-1.12 THE 6 C's, PATIENT IDENTIFICATION, COMMUNICATION AND CONSENT Compassion in Practice (the 6 C's).
+Compassion in Practice (the 6 C's).

-The 6 C's are a set of values that underpin 'Compassion in Practice', a vision and strategy for nursing, midwifery and all health and care staff. https://www.healthcareers.nhs.uk/about/working-health/6cs
+The 6 C's are a set of values that underpin 'Compassion in Practice', a vision and strategy for nursing, midwifery and all health and care staff.
+This is part of the "Leading change, adding value" framework.